10 Interactive End-of-the-Year Games for the Spanish Classroom

 Inside: End of the year games for Spanish class.

 The end of the year can be… interesting, right?
 Everyone is tired, you have run out of ideas, testing has already been done, and summer is on everyone’s mind.
-Here are some ideas that work with any unit or theme and put all the summer energy to constructive use.
-(And don’t miss my post on Icebreakers for High School and Middle School.)
+Here are some ideas that work with ANY unit or theme and put all the summer energy to constructive use.

 2. 20 Preguntas